Date of Incident: 30 March 2017

 The OPCW-FFM provide this satellite image of a “crater” location and the location of the remnants collected:

 The crater marked at the bottom of the FFM image is not the impact location of the alleged aerial chemical bomb.
-That location is up amongst the debris circle as I have depicted here:
+That location is up amongst the debris as denoted within the blue circle.

 This may seem a bit confusing, and it is as you’ll see.